brettv30/DSS-Final-Project/README.md

 # DSS-Final-Project
-This is final project for my Analytics &amp; Decision Support Systems course in Spring 2021
+This is a final project for my Analytics &amp; Decision Support Systems course in Spring 2021.